 Best Fortnite Dead Zone Settings

 A personal pick and not one that you may notice that much, deadzone customisation is better if you find your analog sticks drifting or if you have a less responsive controller through age.
+The best thing for you to do if you notice drift is to keep fiddling with your own settings until you find the correct deadzone that suits your controller.

 Best Fortnite Camera and Display Settings

 Entirely personal this one, but we prefer to have “viewers” off to help us concentrate.
+Feel free to show FPS if you want to see how the game is performing.